PedroMagar/MISA-I/README.md

 	- MEM_STK has 4x CPU Operation Size as its size.
 	- Operations (STKS/JAL) will only use the lower bits.
 	- Stack Rotations (STKR) will shift rotate the register by 'Current Operation Size' bits to the right.
-	> MEM_STK brings many advantages over MEM_ADDR, starting by allowing each CPU implementation to decides how many address bits would be appropriate for it, a low bit CPU will have a standard behaviour when its address space is bigger than its registers size, it  would be possible to hold a write, read and/or jump address at the same time, the stack could be used as a extension to the registers file size, also access violation would be easier debug because the address would be in a know register.
+	> MEM_STK brings many advantages over MEM_ADDR, starting by allowing each CPU implementation to decides how many address bits would be appropriate for it, a low bit CPU will have a standard behaviour when its address space is bigger than its registers size, it  would be possible to hold a write, read and/or jump address at the same time, the stack could be used as a extension to the registers file size, also access violation would be easier to debug because the address would be in a know register.
 The downside of such implementation is that to access its data would be necessary to rotate the register, also split core concept becomes more taxing (a second core would need its own stack).
 - 8 Management Registers:
 	- r11: Interruption Address.
 	- r10: Interruption timer (cycles).